Adaptive Federated Learning to Optimize Integrated Flows in Cyber-Physical Data Centers: Numerical Simulations

 \subsection{Accuracy and Optimality}

 The accuracy of the proposed adaptive federated learning is validated by comparing its performance against two benchmark approaches: independent learning and default federated learning.
 As shown in Fig. \ref{fig5}, the normalized training loss decreases progressively and stabilizes after approximately 20000 training steps.
 The acceptance rates of data centers 1, 3, and 4 are observed to be close to 100\%, indicating nearly full acceptance of aggregate model updates.
 Data centers 2 and 5 maintain an acceptance rate of approximately 20\%, which indicates the heterogeneity of the datasets from different data centers.
-The coefficient of determination, i.e., $R^2$, is used to quantify how well the predicted values approximate the true values.
-It is defined in equation \eqref{eq_r2}, where $y_i$ represents the true value and $\hat{y}_i$ is the predicted value with $\bar{y}_i$ as the mean of true value.
-The overall performance improvement, measured by $R^2$, across all data centers ranges between 15\%-30\% compared to the independent learning approach.
+The normalized root mean squared error (NRMSE) is employed to quantify the scaled typical magnitude of prediction errors, as defined in equation \eqref{eq_r0}, where $n$ is the number of test samples, and $y_{i,k}$ and $\hat{y}_{i,k}$ denote the true and predicted values of the $k$-th decision variable for sample $i$, with $\bar{y}$ as the mean of the true values.
+The benefit of adaptive federated learning is computed based on the relative change in NRMSE compared with independent learning, as defined in equation \eqref{eq_r1}.
+The overall benefit improvement across all data centers ranges between 15\% and 30\% compared to the independent learning approach, as given in Fig. \ref{fig5}.
+The coefficient of determination, i.e., $R^2$, is further employed to measure the relative performance gain over a baseline model that predicts the mean of decision variables, as defined in equation \eqref{eq_r2}.
 On the test dataset, the proposed adaptive federated learning approach achieves the best prediction performance compared with independent learning and default federated learning.
-As given in Table \ref{tab1}, the proposed adaptive federated learning consistently maintains a coefficient of determination, $R^2$, higher than $0.95$.
+As given in Table \ref{tab1}, the proposed adaptive federated learning consistently maintains a coefficient of determination, $R^2$, higher than $0.95$, which is assessed through all the decision variables $y\in\mathbb{R}^{d_y}$.
 Under cyberattack scenarios, each data center could reject the contaminated model parameters received from the utility company, operate independently, and still maintain a lower-bounded level of performance.